WebOrigami/docs/src/content/framework/intro1.md

 Given our task statement, there are many ways we could represent the data we'll need.
 For now, let's pick the simplest possible representation that will work: a tiny data file listing the names of the people on the team.

-First, create a new folder called `src` at the root of the project.
+Using the code editor (either the StackBlitz code editor or your preferred local editor), create a new folder called `src` at the root of the project.

-Using the StackBlitz code editor or (if running locally) your preferred code editor, create a file called `team.yaml` in the `src` folder.
+Inside this new `src` folder, create a file called `team.yaml`.

-Type some set of names into this `team.yaml` file using the YAML format below. _You don't have to use these stock names._ This tutorial will be **much** more entertaining if you type the names of your own teammates or family members!
+Type some set of names into `team.yaml` using the YAML format below.
+You don't have to use these stock names — this tutorial will be **much** more entertaining if you type the names of your own teammates or family members!

 ```\yaml
 {{ intro/team.yaml }}